 - Sustainable competitive advantage

-- Some level of market validation
+- Some level of market validation or traction

 - Ability to attract future funding